catkutay/HIT226slides/week1/index.md

 * Distributed

 Note:
-Git is a distributed source and version control platform.
+Bitbucket is a distributed source and version control platform that uses git software.
 It tracks changes to our files and stores those changes on a server.

 <!-- .slide: data-background-image="images/bg-mouse.jpg" data-audio-src="audio/git-why.ogg" -->